modmore/docs/en/01_Commerce/v1/05_Products/index.md

 There are custom product types, such as the [Resource Products](Resource_Products), where the product information is actually managed elsewhere.
 When you edit or create such a product in Commerce it only lets you edit the target that holds the information.

 These product storage types are useful in cases where you already have a catalog built, and you want to easily integrate Commerce with it.
-In cases where as a result you don't need the Products tab in teh dashboard at all, the [Hide Products Module](../Modules/Admin/HideProducts) can be useful to remove the tab.
+In cases where as a result you don't need the Products tab in the dashboard at all, the [Hide Products Module](../Modules/Admin/HideProducts) can be useful to remove the tab.

 As a general rule of thumb, only use custom product storage types when you're linking with an existing catalog.

 ## Product Behavioural Types

-Another type of custom products are those that have special behaviour.
+Other types of custom products are those that have special behaviour.
 An example of this is the [Product Bundle](Bundles) type.
 Product bundles allow the merchant to select other existing products, and to sell those in a bundle.
 The price is set per bundle, but stock and weight is automatically calculated